EXCLUSIVE-Fearing supply shortfall, EU wants to buy more COVID vaccines - EU sources

 The WHO scheme, called COVAX, wants to secure 2 billion doses by the end of 2021 and many countries, most of them wealthy nations such as the United States, are in a race to ensure they have their own supplies of potential vaccines.

-According to the Commission's estimate, supply could far outstrip demand next year.
+According to the Commission's estimate, demand could far outstrip supply next year.
 Global coronavirus cases exceeded 30 million on Thursday, according to a Reuters tally, and the pandemic shows no signs of slowing.

 As part of its new push, the Commission is urging the 27 EU member states' governments to back negotiations with a seventh vaccine maker, the two sources said, after it reached deals with AstraZeneca AZN.L and Sanofi SASY.PA and announced advanced talks with Johnson & Johnson JNJ.N, Moderna MRNA.O, Pfizer PFE.N and CureVac CVAC.O for their potential COVID-19 shots.